In Ireland, a same-sex marriage, a tax benefit and — wait — a twist

 Murphy, a retired valet, switchboard operator and unrepentant hoarder, owns a small house in Dublin’s north inner city, but his eyesight is failing and he cannot afford to pay for home care.
 O’Sullivan, a former computer technician and a part-time actor, had lost his work and his apartment in the recent recession, and was reduced, at times, to living in his car.

-“He said, ‘You need somewhere to live, and I need someone to take care of me,’” O’Sullivan recalled.
+“He said, ‘You need somewhere to live, and I need someone to take care of me,’ ” O’Sullivan recalled.
 “Why don’t we join forces?”

 Most Read Stories